PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom was stunned to silence at the sight of the space and the luscious piles of hay.
 Kim claimed one of the close corner sections.
 She layed claim to the equal corner opposite and The Tailor joined Tom's side, both having ample space.

-The Tailor sat briefly but got up quickly, fumbling at his sides, walking to the center of the open space.
+The Tailor sat briefly but got up quickly, fumbling at his sides, walking to the centre of the open space.
 Reaching up on tip-toes towards something dangling from the tall ceiling.
 Grunting slightly with the strain, he pulled the dangling thing down.
 Something far above rattled.
 Tom saw a rope swinging in and out of the edge of the open door.

 “Ahh” shared The Tailor as if this answered something.
 Working with his hands, a spark of light illuminated his face.
 The dangling thing became a lantern.
 The stables were lit with a soft flickering glow.